SSonwane26/TSF-Journey/README.md

 # TSF-Journey
 Story of my journey in The Spark Foundation as Intern, complete information of my Projects and my Final Presentations.

 Good Morning, I am Saurabh.
-Today, I'm here to provide detailed information about my journey as a data analyst intern at The Spark Foundation.
+Today, I'm here to provide detailed information about my journey as a intern at The Spark Foundation.

 ### About Me
 First, let me introduce myself.
 My name is Saurabh Sonwane.
 I hold a degree in mechanical engineering and have been working as a Graduate Engineer Trainee (GET) in a multinational corporation.
 During my tenure there, my curiosity was piqued by the world of data sciences and analytics.
 I embarked on a journey to learn various analysis techniques, utilizing tools such as MS Excel and PowerBI.
 Additionally, I honed my programming skills in SQL and Python.